dataflor-ag/webstyleguide/packages/df-ui-dialog-create-edit/README.md

 # `@dataflor-ag/df-ui-dialog-header`

-> Skeleton header for dialog component.
+> dialog for creating or editing data

 ## Usage